Pelosi walks tightrope in stimulus talks amid pressures of election, economy

-Yet as Pelosi has repeatedly batted down offers from the White House, arguing that they are not good enough and will not address the needs of the American public, some Democrats are urging her to make the long elusive deal.
-She has pressed her case in private calls, referring to a recent White House offer as a “slush fund” that the president could use to his own political advantage, according to two Democrats on calls with her.
-Her argument is that the White House could try and use some of the money based on Trump’s wishes and not Congress’s intent.
+Now, as Pelosi has batted down offers from the White House, arguing that they are not good enough and will not address the needs of the American public, some Democrats are urging her to make the long-elusive deal.
+She has pressed her case in private calls, referring to a recent White House offer as a “slush fund” that the president could use to his own political advantage, according to two Democrats on calls with her, who spoke on the condition of anonymity to discuss them.
+Her argument is that the White House could try to use some of the money based on Trump’s wishes and not Congress’s intent.

 Still, there is a growing concern that if the speaker doesn’t say yes to something soon, voters could have to wait months for financial assistance and the economy could deteriorate precipitously during that span.

-“When families and businesses are hurting, and it looks like we have to wait until February for action, we simply can’t dismiss any help out of hand,” said Rep. Josh Gottheimer (D-N.J.), the leader of the bipartisan Problem Solvers Caucus, who has been encouraging the speaker to do a deal for weeks.
-“I‘m sure there’s areas for improvement, but we should stay at the table until we can get this across the finish line.”
+“When families and businesses are hurting, and it looks like we have to wait until February for action, we simply can’t dismiss any help out of hand,” said Rep. Josh Gottheimer (D-N.J.), the leader of the bipartisan Problem Solvers Caucus, who has been encouraging the speaker to make a deal for weeks.
+“I‘m sure there are areas for improvement, but we should stay at the table until we can get this across the finish line.”

 Pelosi punches back on questions about her stimulus bill strategy during contentious television interview

 Pelosi’s stance has politicians on both sides squirming.
-Just after midnight on Thursday morning, Trump took direct aim at Pelosi’s approach, writing on Twitter that “Nancy Pelosi couldn’t care less about the American People or the great American Worker.
+Just after midnight on Thursday morning, Trump took direct aim at her approach, writing on Twitter that “Nancy Pelosi couldn’t care less about the American People or the great American Worker.
 She should approve needed STIMULUS now.
 Most other Dems agree.
 Republicans are ready to go, I am ready to sign!!!”

+Trump’s tweet greatly overstated the GOP’s appetite for a deal, as Senate Republicans have rebelled against the administration’s push for a giant new spending bill.

-The issue is a sensitive subject for the speaker.
+But the issue is a sensitive subject for the speaker.
 Politics, she has often argued, has nothing to do with her position, and suggestions to the contrary can infuriate her.
 On Tuesday evening, for example, the typically poised Pelosi was so angered by CNN host Wolf Blitzer’s suggestions that she was letting “the perfect be the enemy of the good” that she accused him of being an apologist for the GOP who didn’t know what he was talking about.

-The issue is also extremely sensitive inside the House Democratic Caucus, where some Democrats want Pelosi to make a deal but are also afraid of calling the powerful speaker out by name.
+The issue is also extremely sensitive inside the House Democratic Caucus, where some Democrats want Pelosi to make a deal but are also afraid of calling out the powerful speaker by name.

 No one wants to undercut Pelosi’s bargaining hand, and the bulk of the caucus remains strongly supportive of her approach.